enokidotsite/panel/readme.md

 ### **`app.js`** is the glue between Enoki and Choo

 Returns a function which sets up the routes for our site based on the structure of our content folder, and transforms the content folder into [JSON](#json-and-state) for use within our site!
+You don’t need to touch this file—extending your site happens in `index.js`.

 ### **`index.js`** sets up the Choo app